gr4ym4n/bl_rbf_drivers/docs/content/en/manual/drivers.md

 <alert type="info">

-If you've already set up an RBF driver and you want to create a symmetrical, linked copy of it, you can use the **Duplicate Mirrored** action from the specials menu at the side of the Driver's list.
+If you've already set up an RBF driver and you want to create a symmetrical, linked copy of it, you can use the [**duplicate mirrored**](#duplicate-mirrored) action from the [driver actions menu](#driver-actions-menu) at the side of the Driver's list.
 The action will be available as long as the RBF driver is named according to [Blender's naming conventions for mirroring](https://docs.blender.org/manual/en/latest/animation/armatures/bones/editing/naming.html#naming-conventions) (e.g. "RBFDriver.L")

 </alert>